Jasper colour palette - Building exterior colour and materials

 Exterior roof cladding

-Exterior materials of the roof, including metal vents and flashings, must be neutral and subdued blending with the natural surrounding and the historic Jasper colour palette.
+Exterior materials of the roof, including metal vents and flashings, must be subdued blending with the natural surrounding and the historic Jasper colour palette.

 Acceptable materials for roofs are: